 Silestone quartz countertops use high density polyester resin, which function as binders and pigments to give the desired color.
 The percentage of natural quartz is its granulometry.
 The larger the quartz grains are, the less resin needed in the color.
 These variations in composition have no impact on the properties of the product.

-The difference between Silestone quartz resin and acrylic resin: Acrylic resin uses either a mineral component (ATH, derived from bauxite), and a different resin (acrylic resin and not polyester or polyurethane).
+The difference between Silestone resin and acrylic resin: Acrylic resin uses either a mineral component (ATH, derived from bauxite), and a different resin (acrylic resin and not polyester or polyurethane).
 The percentage of resin in other “Solid Surface” products is around 35%, much higher than Silestone.
-Those “Solid Surface” products’ resistance to scratching and heat is lower than Silestone quartz countertops.
+Those “Solid Surface” products’ resistance to scratching and heat is lower than Silestone countertops.

 The polyester resin is not resistant to UV light, so it yellows and loses color with ultraviolet rays, which is why Silestone is exclusively for interiors.